A History of Europe

-Anyway, the Scandinavians burst from their homeland in the last years of the eighth century.
-The Norse crossed the North Sea, while the Swedes crossed the Baltic, and they hit the rest of Europe like the proverbial ton of bricks.
+Anyway, in the 780s, the Scandinavians grew confident, of both their ships and their sailing skills, and started sailing out of sight of land for more than a day at a time.
+The Norse crossed the North Sea, the Swedes crossed the Baltic, and they hit the rest of Europe like the proverbial ton of bricks.

 At first they used the new ships for trading, not raiding.
 Early in the eighth century a marketplace was built at Ribe, on Denmark's west coast.
 This was Scandinavia's first town, and by 725 it had become the main trading center for both Norway and Denmark.
 We know the Norse were there because archaeologists have found quite a few combs at Ribe, made from reindeer antler.
 These combs were popular all over Scandinavia (contrary to what you might think, Vikings took very good care of their hair!).
 There are plenty of reindeer antlers lying around in Norway, because the reindeer shed them every year, but reindeer don't live in Denmark, so the combs had to come from Norway.
 The voyages to and from Ribe gave the Norse the seafaring skills they would use later to strike England.